bladealec/app_trader/README.md

  Assumptions:
-Based on research completed prior to launching App Trader as a company, you can assume the following:

 	1. App Trader will purchase the rights to apps for 10,000 times the list price of the app on the Apple App Store/Google Play Store, however the minimum price to purchase the rights to an app is $25,000.
 For example, a $3 app would cost $30,000 (10,000 x the price) and a free app would cost $25,000 (The minimum price).
 NO APP WILL EVER COST LESS THEN $25,000 TO PURCHASE.